 While not always measurable in dollars, risk reduction is a crucial benefit.

 Procurement automation in 2025 isn't just about cost reduction.
 It's a ticket to the future business world where artificial intelligence isn't optional – it's baseline expectation.
-Over a quarter of the fastest-growing B2B software companies are already AI-native, and nearly half of buyers have switched providers hoping for better AI capabilities.
+A significant share of the fastest-growing B2B software companies are already AI-native, and a growing portion of buyers have switched providers hoping for better AI capabilities.

 Here's your opportunity to make your company not just more efficient, but smarter.